Table of Contents

 Probable Increased Risk of Prostate Cancer

 A diet high in calcium has been implicated as a probable risk factor for prostate cancer.
-(17) In a Harvard study of male health professionals, men who drank two or more glasses of milk a day were almost twice as likely to develop advanced prostate cancer as those who didn’t drink milk at all.
-(18) The association appears to be with calcium itself, rather than with dairy products in general: A more recent analysis of the Harvard study participants found that men with the highest calcium intake—at least 2,000 milligrams a day—had nearly double the risk of developing fatal prostate cancer as those who had the lowest intake (less than 500 milligrams per day).
+(17) In a Harvard study of male health professionals, men with high intakes of calcium (whether from dairy or nondairy foods, or supplements) especially greater than 2000 mg daily, had a higher risk of prostate cancer.
+Men who drank more than two glasses of milk a day were almost twice as likely to develop advanced prostate cancer as those who didn’t drink milk at all.
+(18) Another Harvard study found that men with the highest calcium intake—more than 2,000 milligrams a day—had nearly double the risk of developing fatal prostate cancer as those who had the lowest intake at less than 500 milligrams per day.
 (19)